Sukanya807/Airbnb_Toronto_Price_Prediction/project_outline.md

 - Google Colab

 Using Inside Airbnb data, this project will include descriptive analysis, using Pandas for data cleansing and MongoDB to store the data.
 It will also use machine learning to compare listings and predict the target value, using linear regression.
 Some of the features will include the neighborhood, type of listing, amenities, and information about the host.
-Visualization will be presented in Tableau dashboard, including ___Possible Visualizations__.
+Visualization will be presented in Tableau dashboard, including visualizations.

 # Hypothesis